NookDev/signCalculator/README.md

 	Default: black.

-3. Font, dropdown menu (alphabetical order).
+3. Font, dropdown menu (alphabetical order):
 Name of font to be in font eg. Book Antiqua.
 Text in demostration updated on selection change.
 Font selection is Google Fonts.
 Default: Roboto.

 	3a.
 Dropdown with all Google Fonts available.

-4. Quantity.
+4. Quantity:

 	4a.
 Number of signs (default 10).

 5. With stands?
-(Default no),
+(Default no):

 	5a.
 Yes > Quantity.
 	- Same number as number of signs (default),